-The ADP3193A combines a multimode, fixed-frequency PWM control with multiphase logic outputs for use in 2- and 3-phase synchronous buck CPU core supply power converters.
-The internal VID DAC is designed to interface with the Intel 8-bit VRD/VRM 11 and 7-bit VRD/VRM 10.x CPUs.
+The ADP3192A combines a multimode, fixed frequency, PWM control with multiphase logic outputs for use in 2-, 3-, and 4-phase synchronous buck CPU core supply power converters.
+The internal VID DAC is designed to interface with the Intel 8-bit VRD/VRM 11-compatible CPU and 7-bit VRD/VRM 10×-compatible CPU.
 Multiphase operation is important for producing the high currents and low voltages demanded by today's microprocessors.
-Handling the high currents in a single-phase converter increases thermal demands on the components in the system, such as the inductors and MOSFETs.
+Handling the high currents in a single-phase converter places high thermal demands on the components in the system, such as the inductors and MOSFETs.

-The multimode control of the ADP3193A ensures a stable, high performance topology for the following:
+The multimode control of the ADP3192A ensures a stable, high performance topology for the following:

-- Balancing currents and thermals between phases - High speed response at the lowest possible switching frequency and output decoupling - Minimizing thermal switching losses by using lower frequency operation - Tight load line regulation and accuracy - High current output due to 3-phase operation - Reduced output ripple due to multiphase cancellation - PC board layout noise immunity - Ease of use and design due to independent component selection - Flexibility in design by allowing optimization for either low cost or high performance
+- Balancing currents and thermals between phases - High speed response at the lowest possible switching frequency and output decoupling - Minimizing thermal switching losses by using lower frequency operation - Tight load line regulation and accuracy - High current output due to 4-phase operation - Reduced output ripple due to multiphase cancellation - PC board layout noise immunity - Ease of use and design due to independent component selection - Flexibility in operation for tailoring design to low cost or high performance